ergo-services/ergo/docs/basics/process.md

 A process goes through several states during its lifetime.

 It starts in Init, where the ProcessInit callback runs.
-In this state, the process isn't yet registered in the node's process table.
-It can spawn children and send messages, but it can't register names, create links, or make synchronous calls.
-These restrictions exist because the process isn't fully available yet - other parts of the system can't find it or send it responses.
+In this state, the process can spawn children, send messages, register names, create aliases, register events, establish links and monitors, and make synchronous calls.

-After initialization succeeds, the process enters Sleep.
-It's now fully registered and can be found by PID or registered name.
+After initialization succeeds, the process enters Sleep and is ready to receive messages.
 When a message arrives, the process transitions to Running, handles the message, and returns to Sleep.

 If the process makes a synchronous call, it enters WaitResponse while waiting for the reply.
 Once the response arrives, it returns to Running and continues processing.